Briefing Note Summary

 There are four main roads linking Cairns with the Atherton Tablelands: Palmerston Highway and Gillies Range Road servicing the Southern Tablelands, and the Kuranda Range Road and Mossman Mount Molloy Road for the Northern Tablelands.
-Two of these roads, the Palmerston Highway and Kuranda Range Road, are considered priority transport routes for goods to and from the region1.
+The Palmerston Highway and Kuranda Range Road are considered priority transport routes for goods to and from the region1.
+Of the four roads, Kuranda Range Road is the fastest route, saving up to two hours in travel time each way.
 All roads pass through World Heritage-listed areas, increasing the complexity of any potential transport solution.

 Bolstering transport in FNQ

-In late 2021, the Queensland Department of Transport and Main Roads will commence a $30M project to upgrade Intelligent Transport Systems (ITS) on the Kuranda Range Road, adding variable message signs, variable speed limits, radar technology (to determine travel times and traffic levels), and closed-circuit television.
-The department has carried out the $1.6M Cairns to Northern Tablelands access planning study, looking at improving the capacity and efficiency of transport routes between Cairns and the Northern Tablelands7.
-This study examined all existing routes to determine the most appropriate focus for future planning and investment.
+In late 2021, the Queensland Department of Transport and Main Roads began a $30m project to upgrade Intelligent Transport Systems (ITS) on the Kuranda Range Road, adding variable message signs, variable speed limits, radar technology (to determine travel times and traffic levels), and closed-circuit television.
+The department has since completed its $1.6m Cairns to Northern Tablelands Access Strategy, looking at improving the capacity and efficiency of transport routes between Cairns and the Northern Tablelands5.
+This study investigated current problems and future needs with the aim to determine the most appropriate solutions for the existing routes.

 There have been 21 years of studies on the Kuranda Range Road with most recommendations not implemented.
 As a result, safety, capacity, and efficiency issues are now at a critical point.
-Failure to address this issue has also resulted in constraints in economic development in the region.
+Failure to address this issue has also resulted in constraints on economic development in the region, as evidenced by the abandoned $600m KUR-World tourism development project.
 Continued growth in tourism, agriculture, mining, and population on the Atherton Tablelands and beyond mean it is imperative that a solution is developed for access from Cairns to the Tablelands prior to a major crisis.